Classical Civilisation

 - The History of Writing in the Ancient Mediterranean

-- Intermediate or Advanced Greek and/or Latin language modules.
+- Intermediate, Advanced, or Higher Greek and/or Latin language modules

 Your dissertation gives the richest opportunity to use your independent learning and research skills.
 You will be supported choosing a topic at the end of Year 2, with one-to-one supervisory support from an expert in the field through the writing process.